Information for Health Care Providers

-If you're caring for someone with diabetes who needs education on managing diabetes, consider referring them to a Certified Diabetes Care and Education Specialist (CDCES).
+If you are a healthcare provider and you are caring for patients with diabetes who need education and support, consider referring them to a Certified Diabetes Care and Education Specialist (CDCES).

 Diabetes is a complex disease that impacts peoples’ lives in challenging ways.
-CDCES professionals are at the forefront of diabetes care and management.
-They can educate your patients on
+CDCES health professionals are at the forefront of diabetes care and management.
+They can educate your diabetes patients on:

 Problem Solving